-6. Canvas, Zoom, and Piazza
+6. Canvas and Lectures

 - 6.1.
-This course will be delivered primarily via Zoom and Canvas.
-You can also interact with your classmates and with your instructor through Piazza.
+This course will be delivered primarily via a combination of lectures and Canvas content.
+We will meet on campus for lectures, in-class demonstrations, and exams.
 Learning materials such as the syllabus, weekly content, assignments, projects, and quizzes and available within Canvas. - 6.2.
 Canvas is optimized for the most recent versions of most popular browsers.
 If your browser of choice is an out-of-date version, you should update for use with Canvas, especially for quizzes and exams.
 If you are having browser troubles, seek out the Technical Assistance described above. - 6.3.
-If your device has trouble dealing with Canvas (as some tablets do), make sure you have an alternative available for things like quizzes and exams.
-If you are having device troubles, seek out the Technical Assistance described above.
-Telling me the day after an exam has ended that you had browser issues on your smartphone/tablet is unlikely to get you what you want. - 6.4.
 When I have general announcements for the class I will post them on Canvas.
 It is your responsibility to keep up with announcements and messages posted on Canvas.